Introduction

 The first thing you need to do when moving from a group practice to a private practice is decide on a specific path.
 This involves choosing what type of patients you want to market your services towards, how you want to specialize, and developing a mission statement and business values.

 Irrespective of how experienced you are, there is always more information to be learned.
 One of the best ways to find valuable advice is to speak to other professionals in your field who run private practices.
-Begin networking and don’t be afraid to reach out to anyone you think may be able to help you.
+Begin networking, and don't be afraid to reach out to anyone you think can help you.

-In order to be successful as a solo practice, you want to be able to offer skills to patients that they wouldn’t otherwise be able to receive.
+To be successful as a solo practitioner, you want to offer skills to patients that they wouldn't otherwise be able to receive.
 Essentially, this means being one of the top practitioners in your field.
-Before you make the move to a private practice, spend time focusing on and developing your skills, so you can offer your clients unique and valuable care.
+Before you move to private practice, focus on and develop your skills to offer your clients unique and valuable care.

-Maintaining legal obligations is necessary for any type of healthcare business.
-You want to ensure you are compliant and have taxation, insurance, and all of the necessary licenses organized.
+Maintaining legal obligations is necessary for the success of any healthcare business.
+You want to ensure you are compliant and have taxation, insurance, and all of the licenses required organized.
+This will help you keep countless clients and staff.

 Although you may be seeking independence, it is sometimes necessary to have more staff.
 This is especially the case if you have a reasonably large client base.
-Have a look at your budget and determine whether or not you can afford to hire an administrator, receptionist, or even an additional clinician.
+Look at your budget and expenses.
+Then, determine whether you can afford to hire an administrator, receptionist, or even an additional clinician.

-The policies of a practice are its underlying framework.
-You need to decide how long your appointments will be, how much they will cost, and whether you will offer discounts or promotional packages.
-You also need to review your intake process and compliant protocols so you know the best way to proceed if a HIPAA regulation is accidentally breached.
+The policies of practice are its underlying framework.
+It would be best to decide how long your appointments will be, how much they will cost, and whether you will offer discounts or promotional packages.
+You must also review your intake process and compliant protocols to know how the best way to proceed if a HIPAA regulation is accidentally breached.

 Conclusion